vizcay/restful_objects_vagrant/README.md

   vagrant up
   ```

-  This will take a few minutes, but after the VM will be provisioned with:
+  This will take a few minutes, but after a while, the VM will be provisioned with:
   - Ubuntu 14.04 32bits
   - Ruby 1.9.3
   - RubyGems & Bundler
-  - Restulf Objects for Ruby (latest version)
+  - Restful Objects for Ruby (latest version)

 4. To start a server create a ruby file in your project root, and to init the framework execute: